 Show customer appreciation

 Valerie Rufo, 7, who was the top seller in her Mt.
 Pleasant, New York, Girl Scout troop in 2015, says she sends a personalized thank-you card to each of her buyers.
 “It shows them that you care and appreciate their business and will keep them as a loyal customer,” she says.
-These are the 20 companies with the nicest customer service.

 Break down big goals into smaller ones